OptimalDesignLab/optimaldesignlab-wiki/en/pages/candidacy.md

 Before the candidacy, we will have already identified a committee.
 Then, roughly speaking, the following steps should take place **in order.**

 1. You will prepare a draft of the candidacy report.
 More on this below.
 2. I will iterate with you on the draft.  **I need time to do this!!!**  Please budget 2 weeks at least for me.
-Strictly speaking, you could send the document to the committee without my input; however, if you do this (don't) I will be reluctant to defend anything you said in the document that I disagree with.
+Strictly speaking, you could send the document to the committee without my input; however, if you do this (please don't!)
+I will be reluctant to defend anything you said in the document that I disagree with.
 3. Once we are happy with the draft, you can send it to the committee.
-4. At the same time you send it to the committee, you can ask them which weeks would work best for the candidacy presentation.
+4. At the same time you send the report to the committee, you can ask them which weeks would work best for the candidacy presentation.
 I recommend providing at least 3 choices, and they should be at least 2 weeks away from when you sent the report.
 5. Once a week has been identified, immediately send a poll (e.g. Doodle) to find a 2 hour slot.
 Try to stay between 9am and 5pm, and avoid lunch please; we need to eat too.
 6. Again, as soon as a time has been identified, immediately send an email letting the committee know the date and time that works.
 If you have room reserved already, let them know where it will be held; if you do not have a room, let them know you will send a follow up email with the location.
 7. If you do not have a room, reserve it now!
 Then send an email to the committee with the room location.